modxorg/Docs/en/making-sites-with-modx/customizing-content/template-variables/bindings/select-binding.md

 - On a page (edit the page in the manager).
 The page where you want to put this binding must be using a valid template, and that template must have the correct template variable(s) associated with it.
 If you've created the [Template Variable](making-sites-with-modx/customizing-content/template-variables "Template Variables") and associated it with a [Template](making-sites-with-modx/structuring-your-site/templates "Templates"), and the page you're working on is using that [Template](making-sites-with-modx/structuring-your-site/templates "Templates"), then you'll have a place to enter in some text for that variable when you edit the page.
 Paste the "@SELECT ..." stuff in there.
 It sounds more complicated than it is, but this section is written verbosely for the sake of clear documentation.
 - You can also place the query into the "Default Value" box for the Template Variable.
 If you replace the default text of a Template Variable that's already in use, be careful, because your pages might require a specific type of output, e.g. the output type that a @SELECT binding returns.

-<div class="warning">REMEMBER: The query must be on ONE LINE.
-No returns!</div>You'll need to select only 2 columns - the first being the display value, the second being the value of each row (the input value).
+REMEMBER: The query must be on ONE LINE.
+No returns!

+You'll need to select only 2 columns - the first being the display value, the second being the value of each row (the input value).

 For example, to grab a list of active users in a SELECT box: